White Sox vs. Royals Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 33 hits with 12 doubles, a triple, three home runs and 16 walks.
-He has driven in 26 runs.
+- Andrew Vaughn has 34 hits with 12 doubles, a triple, four home runs, 16 walks and 28 RBI.

-- Vaughn takes a two-game streak with at least one hit into this one.
-During his last five outings he is batting .182 with two doubles, a triple, a walk and six RBI.
+- Vaughn brings a three-game streak with at least one hit into this matchup.
+In his last five games he is hitting .217 with two doubles, a triple, a home run and eight RBI.

 Vaughn Recent Games